WebOrigami/docs/content/cli/intro3.md

 numberHeadings: true
 ---

-## Async trees
+## Trees

 ori is especially good at dealing with trees.
-More specifically, ori is designed to work with trees constructed from objects supporting the [Map interface](/async-tree/interface.html).
+More specifically, ori is designed to work with [map-based trees](/async-tree/mapBasedTree.html) constructed from objects supporting the [Map interface](/async-tree/interface.html).
 Such nodes can enumerate their keys and, given a key, can return the corresponding value.
 Many common data structures can be represented as trees.

-To accommodate remote data sources, ori can also work with asynchronous trees, where nodes support an interface that looks like a standard JavaScript `Map` but has asynchronous methods.
+To accommodate remote data sources, ori can also work with asynchronous trees.
+The nodes of such trees have the same methods as a standard JavaScript `Map` but the methods are asynchronous.

-<span class="tutorialStep"></span> One way to define an async tree is in [YAML](https://yaml.org/) format.
+<span class="tutorialStep"></span> One way to define a tree is in [YAML](https://yaml.org/) format.

 ```console
 $ ori greetings.yaml